Farming Innovation Grant

 The grant will be competitive and to ensure fairness all applications will be assessed on potential raw water quality protection and the following criteria:

-• Location & connectivity to drinking water
+• Location & connectivity to Anglian Water raw drinking water resources (priority areas)

-• Objectives/outputs being delivered
+• Objectives/outputs being delivered in relation to local raw water quality challenges

 • Learning opportunity and potential to expand